Remove Audio from Video

 Optional: trim first

-If you only need part of the footage, use our trimmer to cut length before muting — smaller files export faster.
+If you only need part of the footage, use the Trim Video tool to cut length before muting — smaller inputs encode faster and produce smaller outputs.
+This is especially worthwhile on long screen recordings.

 Common use cases